Avalander/blog-posts/snake-clone.md

 > Note: why not jsx?
 > ---
 > If you look around for resources on hyperapp, you will notice that most of them use jsx instead of the html helpers.
 While we could do the same here, I favour the html helpers because I find easier to reason about plain Javascript code, I don't have to write a closing tag for my elements, and most of the time we need to mix plain Javascript code in our jsx anyway.
+>
+> Nevertheless, if you would rather write jsx, you should be able to follow this tutorial anyway and you don't need the `svg.js` file with the svg helper functions.

-Now we are all set up to start actually building our game.
+Now we are all set up and it's time to start actually building our game.

 # Background